All rights belong to their respective authors. If you wish to use this material, please contact us.

 Q. My family’s mostly Polish.

-Q. Who has been your biggest influence on your vocal style?
+Q. Who has been the biggest influence on your vocal style?

 Q. Have you seen the 1973 JCS movie?